sandialabs/coek/lib/poek/doc/index.rst

 in both C++ and Python.
 For example:

 * Poek interfaces with [Coek]_ and integrates [CppAD]_ to compute derivatives for nonlinear problems,
-* Poek can express large optimization problems in Python nearly as fast [Gurobi]_,
 * Poek and [Coek]_ include mutable parameters that allow model constants to be  modified in place, and
 * Poek can express large optimization problems in Python with modest overhead.